DataEzeh/Amazon-Product-Review-and-Analysis/README.md

 # Amazon-Product-Review-and-Analysis

+##About This Project
 Excel Pivot Dashboard analyzing product sales, reviews, discounts, and pricing with KPI cards and slicers.
-Data Cleaning Steps (Before Analysis)

-The raw dataset had multiple issues like:
+##Data Cleaning Actions

+Before analysis, several data cleaning steps were applied to make the dataset analysis-ready.

+###Steps:

+.
+Product Name Shortening
-Very long product names (difficult for charts)
+To reduce long product names for cleaner charts:

-Inconsistent capitalization in text fields

-Extra unwanted spaces in text

-Category names that were too detailed for analysis

- Cleaning Actions Performed:Issue	Solution

-Long Product Names (for cleaner chart labels)	Formula Used:
 =TRIM(LEFT(B2,FIND(" ",B2,FIND(" ",B2,FIND(" ",B2)+1)+1)))
- Kept first 3 words from Product Name

-Inconsistent Capitalization (mixed upper/lower cases)	Formula Used:
+.
+Proper Case Formatting
+To standardize text casing:

 =PROPER(C2)
- Applied to Product Names.

- Removing of Duplicates from Product_ID and Product_Name

-Extra Spaces	Formula Used:
+.
+Removing Extra Spaces
+For clean text fields:

 =TRIM(C2)

- Cleaned unwanted spaces
+.
+Category Simplification (Delimiters)

-Too-Long Category Names (e.g., “Electronics - Mobile Accessories”)	Used Text-to-Columns → Delimiter: "|"
+Split long category names (e.g., "Electronics - Mobile Accessories") using Text-to-Columns with delimiter:

- Retained only the main category
-Helper Columns Management, all helper columns except Product_Name on column 2 and trimmed on column 3 were hidden.
+Delimiter: "|"

+Helper Columns
+All columns used for calculations and cleaning were used in the creating the final dashboard.